aptech/gehttpd-docs/docs/index.rst

 #.
 Logging
 #.
 Templating (for internal usage)

-Below are two popular use-cases where one might use GEhttpd to run GAUSS code:
+Below are two popular use-cases where one might use gehttpd to run GAUSS code:

 Web browser workflow
 --------------------